Charles S. Johnson: Personal life

 On November 6, 1920, Johnson married Marie Antoinette Burgette.
 They had three sons and one daughter.
+His son Jeh V. Johnson (1931–2021) was a noted architect.
+His grandson Jeh Johnson served as the United States Secretary of Homeland Security from 2013 to 2017.

 Johnson died unexpectedly in 1956.
 He was traveling by train from Nashville to New York when he had a heart attack on the platform at a stop in Louisville, Kentucky.
 He was 63 years old.